 ‘Saving judgments: Discourses of authority in European asylum law’ (working paper)

-‘History, system, principle, analogy: Four modes of legitimation in European Union law’ (working paper)
+‘History, system, principle, analogy: Four modes of legitimacy in European Union law’ (working paper)

 ‘Post-national constituent power: An Arendtian reconstruction of mixed sovereignty’ (working paper)